NP-Hardest/ECC-Scalar-Multiplication/README.md

 1. Run any of the files (say `ffm.v` with its testbench `ffm_tb.v` for multiplier) to observe results for individual arithmetic modules.
 2. Run `boss.v` with its testbench `boss_tb.v` to observe the scalar multiplication module.

+3. Additionaly, the python script `test.py` implements the Montgomery Ladder.
+You can use it to verify the results from the verilog modules.

 ### **Feedback**

 Feel free to reach out or initiate a pull request if you find any issues!